Abandoned presidential statues in Williamsburg attract tourists from around the world

 But for Plashal, the injury only adds to their character and entices more people to see the spectacle for themselves.

-"They are more of an interesting road trip than when they were in a park in perfectly pristine," he said.
+"They are more of an interesting road trip than when they were in a park and perfectly pristine," he said.

 With the world's growing attachment to social media, the anomaly of these statues has attracted people from around the world, from history buffs to photographers to enthusiasts of the bizarre.

-"You get a small subset of adults who come down here without their phones, without their cameras, who just want to appreciate them for they are," Plashal said.
+"You get a small subset of adults who come down here without their phones, without their cameras, who just want to appreciate them for what they are," Plashal said.

 However, for the majority of tourists who make their way to the abandoned, decaying graveyard of America's presidents, they want to prove they were here.